maxpetul/C3X/README.md

 1. Add a Seasonal Cycle for art (spring/summer/fall/winter), like the Day/Night Cycle.
 This is not strictly part of Districts, but would be fully compatible.
 2. Add support for Ports and other general Naval Districts.
+3. Art, art, art.
+I would love community help in making the art blend better and look nicer.
+This is extremely time-intensive and many of the art files don't look as nice as I'd like.

 ## Special Thanks
-1. [@maxpetul](https://github.com/maxpetul/) (I'm standing on the shoulders of giants!) and others whose work made C3X possible
+[@maxpetul](https://github.com/maxpetul/) (I'm standing on the shoulders of giants!) and others whose work made C3X possible